 Our key tax objectives are:

-• In a manner commensurate with the group’s appetite for risk, to minimise the group’s corporate income tax liability, as well as other irrecoverable taxes it incurs.
+- In a manner commensurate with the group’s appetite for risk, to control and manage the group’s corporate income tax liability, as well as other irrecoverable taxes it incurs.

 II Tax policies

 Our key tax objectives are achieved through a series of tax policies which set out a number of principles, as follows:

 Calculation and payment of taxes, tax returns and other tax obligations

 (a) All taxes should be correctly calculated in accordance with the law, or where applicable, estimated based on latest forecasts, and paid when due.